Arvin, California: Education

 The city of Arvin is served by the Arvin Union School District and the Kern High School District.
 Other nearby districts include Di Giorgio School District, Vineland School District, and the Lamont School District.

 The Arvin Union School District consists of Sierra Vista Elementary School, Bear Mountain Elementary School, El Camino Real Elementary School, Haven Drive Middle School, and Arvin State Preschool.
 The land for the Haven Drive campus was acquired in 1943.
 Sierra Vista and Haven Drive are the two oldest schools in Arvin.
 The district serves preschool to eighth grade students.
 The Arvin Union School District also serves the community with the Arvin Family Resource Center.

 The Kern High School District serves grades 9–12 in Arvin.
 It operates Arvin High School, which also services students from the surrounding rural areas and the nearby town of Lamont.

+Bakersfield College, a community college, serves the community of Arvin with a satellite campus at the Arvin Educational Center, approximately 22 miles south of the main campus in Bakersfield, California.

 Public safety

 The city of Arvin has its own police department.
 In January 2008, the city purchased six hybrid police vehicles with a grant by the San Joaquin Valley Air Pollution Control District.
 The city also purchased six hybrid SUVs in December 2008 with a grant by the San Joaquin Valley Air Quality District.
 Station 54 of the Kern County Fire Department is responsible for fire prevention services.